AutomoxSecurity/iShelly/README.md

 ## 1.1
 - Added a temporary patch to fix https://github.com/preludeorg/pneuma/pull/115
 - Added support for Pneuma.
 This means you can use iShelly on the free version of Prelude Operator
+- Added support for agent names, which are passed on the command line.
+This makes it easy to identify agents in Operator that are tied to a specific initial access technique.
+It also makes it easy for the blue team to hunt for a specific technique: use the cmdline.

 # Credit